 Virtual Art Galleries

-Awash: Paintings by J. Tim Raymond
+Tabula Rasa by J. Tim Raymond

 J. Tim Raymond has resided in Western New York since the early 1990s after starting his art career in Baltimore where he received an MFA from the Maryland Institute of Art.
 He moved on to New York where he was represented by the Jack Tilton Gallery, and later worked as an instructor at University of Texas in Austin.
-Along the way, he also worked as a museum worker in Washington DC and Manhattan, art specialist in Buffalo.
+Along the way, he also worked at a museum worker in Washington DC and Manhattan, art specialist in Buffalo.